Holy Spirit Advantage Prophetic Ministries

 other’s hearts, but God knows the hearts of men infallibly (I Chron.
 28:9; Heb.
 4:13).
 Moreover, all men, irrespective of

 race, color, or creed, are sinners.
-No one can escape sin’s guilt, but only through Jesus Christ.
-Jews and Gentiles alike
+No one can escape sin’s guilt.
+Jews and Gentiles alike are guilty (1:18; 3:23).
+Sin is

-are guilty (1:18; 3:23).
-Sin is universal (Isa.
+universal (Isa.
 53.6).

 Jesus Prescribes Punishments and Rewards